 Pranayama has been shown to lower heart rate variability, lower stress levels, lower blood pressure, reduce anxiety and stimulate brain growth (2005 Harvard study).
 It is an essential practice for best results after Hatha Yoga asana practices and before meditation.
 Students in our yoga teacher training program are taught various styles of pranayama and how and when to use them to maintain health and to improved focus and attention.

-Meditation is the practice of observing the mind without judgement or reactivity.
-It is the traditional method for realizing the higher Self or core-consciousness.
+Meditation is the practice of observing the mind without judgment or reactivity.
+It is the traditional method for realizing the higher Self or core consciousness.
 A byproduct of meditation practice is better mental health, reduced stress and increased productivity.
-When you practice meditation, you realize that that you are not your thoughts.
+When you practice meditation, you realize that you are not your thoughts.
 This creates space inside so that you become less reactive and mechanical in your actions.

-Researchers have shown than yoga and meditation increase the activity of stress-blocking neurotransmitters.
+Researchers have shown that yoga and meditation increase the activity of stress-blocking neurotransmitters.
 Meditators showed a significant increase in gray matter in the hippocampus which is associated with learning and memory.
-They also found a decrease in gray matter in the amygdala which is associated with anxiety and stress.
-Through meditation one can become liberated from the bondage of the egoic mind and maintain a calm mental state.
+They also found a decrease in gray matter in the amygdala which is related to anxiety and stress.
+Through meditation, one can become liberated from the bondage of the egoic mind and maintain a calm mental state.

-Mantra meditation is the practice of repeating a sound or phrase either audibly or internally (in the mind).
-Usually Sanskrit phrases or words are used in the Yoga tradition because they have been known to create specific effects in the mind, but any phrase which is repeated will create a stillness and calming which is the desired effect.
+Mantra meditation is the practice of repeating a sound or phrases either audibly or internally (in mind).
+Usually, Sanskrit phrases or words are used in the Yoga tradition because they have been known to create specific effects in mind, but any phrase which is repeated will create stillness and calming which is the desired effect.
 In our yoga teacher training course, we introduce one or two longer traditional mantras like Sahana Vavatu and the Gayatri Mantra which are aphorism for learning and enlightenment.

 Ayurveda addresses all of the issues that may lead to disease in the body and mind including viral causes, aspects of diet, seasonal patterns, natural constitution (body types or Doshas) and lifestyle choices.
 For example, there is not just one type of yoga that is suitable for every student.
 Our teacher training course and workshops explain how to apply Ayurvedic wisdom in our lives and then how to help others reconnect to natural healing through the resources of this ancient healing science.

 Sometimes the best balance to our modern lifestyle is to do exactly the opposite of our usual routine.
-Restorative yoga is like opposite therapy for those who are always moving or always making effort.
-This practice helps the body and mind become still and therefore allows deep changes to occur through the cultivation of surrender and compassion.
+Restorative yoga is like different therapy for those who are always moving or always making an effort.
+This practice helps the body and mind become still and therefore allows profound changes to occur through the cultivation of surrender and compassion.